CNL-Dev/Arkanoid-Clone/README.md

 # To do list
 - Add more levels
 - Fix sound implementation
-- Fix powerups destroying bricks
+- Fix paddle size not properly resetting between levels